- Wilderness Explorer

 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Note: This expedition combines the Northern Passages and Glacier Bay National Park voyage with Eastern Coves.
-Days 1-7 are aboard the Wilderness Explorer and days 8-15 are aboard the Wilderness Discoverer, except on the 5/10/2014 (entire voyage on Wilderness Discoverer) and 8/30/2014 (entire voyage on Wilderness Explorer).
+6/7/2014–8/16/2014 Departures: Combine the Northern Passages and Glacier Bay National Park voyage with Eastern Coves.
+Days 1-7 are aboard the Wilderness Explorer and days 8-15 are aboard the Wilderness Discoverer.